 - Further resources, ideas, anecdotes and curiosities about the art of making instruments in Arco in Naples.

 PRE ORDER VIA WHATSAPP 0043 – 68120538300 or email firstname.lastname@example.org

-The English version of his book is being printed and awaited in all physical and online bookstores since spring 2023.
+The English version of this book is being printed and awaited in all physical and online bookstores from spring 2023.